WHETHER YOU ARE APPLYING TO THE AGENCY OR TAKING UPDATES OF YOUR CHILD...

 By following these few tips, we can help you get the best out of your home head-shots/self tapes and make it a fun experience.

-For the headshot shoot, dress your child in clothing that has no writing or logos on them.
+For the headshot, dress your child in clothing that has no writing or logos on them.
 Not only can such clothing take away the attention from your child, it works as unwarranted marketing.

 Natural light, like it says, looks more natural and doesn’t skew your kids features.
 Using natural light over studio light is suggested as it will give a closer resemblance to the film lighting that may be used in productions.
 So find an area in a well let room, near to a window.